ahmedtarek-/events-agenda/README.md

 ## Versions
 * Ruby: 2.5.0
 * Rails: 5.2
-* Database: Sqlite3 (for simple deployment)
+* Database: Postgres (for simple deployment)

 ## Improvements
 1. Only implemented model tests.
-Add tests for the scraper module and the cron job
-2. Migrate to Postgres
+2. Add tests for the scraper module and the cron job

 ## Database
-* used Sqlite3 for simplicity
+* used Sqlite3 for simplicity at first but then migrated to Postgres to deploy to heroku
 * basic id (not uuid)

 ## Models